Arraying/Farnsworth/README.md

 Here, the first case would only match `Nil` (or `(list)`), and the second only `(cons 1 Nil)` (or `(list 1)`).

-since strings are just lists of characters, special syntactic sugar is added.
+Since strings are just lists of characters, special syntactic sugar is added.
 The below examples are equivalent:

 ```lisp